Transparent dark purple Travel Guide by Insurte logo

 • You're going to Hungary for work.

-Types of Hungary residence permits
+Types of Hungarian residence permits

-The type of residence permit you need is the one that matches your situation.
 There are several different types, and each has its own requirements for applicants.

 Types of Hungary residence permits include:

-• Employment
+• Employment.

-• Pursuing income-generating activity
+• Pursuing income-generating activity.

-• Educational purposes
+• Educational purposes.

-• Research
+• Research.

 • Digital nomads (the permit is called a White Card).

-Hungary residence permit application requirements
+Hungarian residence requirements

 General requirements